databricks/spark-redshift/README.md

 ### AWS Credentials

 `spark-redshift` reads and writes data to S3 when transferring data to/from Redshift.
-As a result, it requires AWS credentials with read and write access to a S3 bucket (specified as `tempdir` in the configuration parameters described below).
+As a result, it requires AWS credentials with read and write access to a S3 bucket (specified using the `tempdir` configuration parameter).
+Assuming that Spark has been configured to access S3, `spark-redshift` should automatically discover the proper credentials to pass to Redshift.

-You can provide AWS credentials via the parameters listed below, with Hadoop `fs.*` configuration settings, or by making them available via the usual environment variables, system properties or IAM roles.
+There are three ways of configuring AWS credentials for use by this library:

+1. Specify AWS keys via [Hadoop configuration properties](https://github.com/apache/hadoop/blob/trunk/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md).
+For example, if your `tempdir` configuration points to a `s3n://` filesystem then you can set the `fs.s3n.awsAccessKeyId` and `fs.s3n.awsSecretAccessKey` properties in a Hadoop XML configuration file or call `sc.hadoopConfig.set()` to mutate Spark's global Hadoop configuration.
+2. Encode the keys into the `tempdir` URI.
+For example, the URI `s3n://ACCESSKEY:SECRETKEY@bucket/path/to/temp/dir` encodes the key pair (`ACCESSKEY`, `SECRETKEY`).
+Due to Hadoop limitations, this approach will not work for secret keys which contain forward slash (`/`) characters.
+3. If you are running on EC2 and authenticate to S3 using IAM and [instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html), then you must must configure the `temporary_aws_access_key_id`, `temporary_aws_access_key_id`, and `temporary_aws_session_token` configuration properties to point to temporary keys created via the AWS [Security Token Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).
+These temporary keys will then be passed to Redshift via `LOAD` and `UNLOAD` commands.

 **:warning: Note**: `spark-redshift` does not clean up the temporary files that it creates in S3.
 As a result, we recommend that you use a dedicated temporary S3 bucket with an [object lifecycle configuration](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) to ensure that temporary files are automatically deleted after a specified expiration period.